starovit/battle-api/README.md

 - n_mines (Integer): Optional.
 The number of maximum mines to be included on the battlefield at every point of minefield (random generation), reasonable value 0-5.
 Default is 1.

 Response Format:
-The response is a JSON object containing the final statistics of the battle simulation, such as the number of surviving agents, total damage inflicted, etc.
+The response is a JSON object containing the final statistics of the battle simulation, such as the number of surviving agents and total health.

 Example Request:
 GET [Your server's base URL]/run_simulation?n_soldiers=60&n_medics=2&n_mines=3